Support in Adult Education and Training

 Strategic planning in the realms of education and training, whether at the national, provincial, state, or local levels, frequently necessitates the establishment of coherent policies alongside the judicious allocation of resources.

-Integrating Consultative Scans and Capacity Assessments and Support in Adult Education and Training
+Integrating Consultative Scans and Capacity Assessments, and Support in Adult Education and Training

 There are varying ways to conduct capacity assessments.
 These assessments may gauge your needs, strengths, weaknesses, opportunities, and threats in your studies.
 Capacity assessments often help to identify gaps and set tangible goals for learning improvement.